 - Limit allocation of 1.8mL sodium citrate (light blue top) tubes for difficult blood collections.

-Today, the FDA added these tubes (product codes GIM and JKA) to the section 506J device shortage list during the COVID-19 public health emergency.
+On June 10, 2021, the FDA added these tubes (product codes GIM and JKA) to the section 506J of the Federal Food, Drug, and Cosmetic Act device shortage list during the COVID-19 public health emergency.

 The FDA continues to monitor the current situation to help ensure that coagulation testing remains available for patients for whom such testing is medically necessary.
 The FDA will inform the public if significant new information becomes available.